The Playbook · Revenue optimization

 How much more could my property earn?

 It depends heavily on your property and market.
-Our portfolio benchmark across 30 documented listings is a ~42% increase in monthly revenue, but individual results range widely by property size, which is why we audit every property before setting a target.
+Our portfolio benchmark is a 45% median revenue lift, net of market — but individual results range widely by property size, which is why we audit every property before setting a target.
 You can get a property-specific estimate with the revenue calculator or a free audit.